MdataHolman/CryptoClustering/README.md

 # CryptoClustering

 Module 19 Challenge

 In this challenge ask to predict if cryptocurrencies are affected by price changes.
-This challenge utilized Python and unsupervised learning.
+This challenge utilized Python and unsupervised learning on Jupyter Notebook.

 This is the original data frame on the plot.